Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: The trajectory of given The trajectory of ink j given Fill

-\begin{proof}[of \propref{discreteinkdecay}] We take the notation in \secref{miscellany} for granted, but omit the superscript $\bw$ in this proof.
-Our first goal will be to show that, conditionally on $\Fill$, $\{\hatink_{j}\}_{j\geq 0}$ is still a Markov chain.
-Repeating the steps of the proof of \lemref{summaryhatink}, we note that: We deduce from Bayes' rule and the Markovian property that: where
+\begin{pf*}{Proof of Proposition~ \ref{propdiscreteinkdecay}} We take the notation in Section~\ref{secmiscellany} for granted, but omit the superscript $\bw$ in this proof.
+Our first goal will be to show that, conditionally on $\Fill$, $\{\hatink_{j}\}_{j\geq0}$ is still a Markov chain.
+Repeating the steps of the proof of Lemma~\ref{lemsummaryhatink}, we note that